 The Innovation Complex

 The Innovation Complex at U of T Mississauga houses the Institute for Management and Innovation, a new business school training leaders for the health-care, biotechnology, professional accounting and environmental sustainability sectors.
 The Institute, which will receive $10 million in support from the City of Mississauga over the next decade, will help drive innovation and economic development in the Peel region.
-To date, $3 million of the $10 million total contribution has been received.

 The John H. Daniels Faculty of Architecture, Landscape, and Design

 Originally the home of Knox College Theological Seminary and later the Connaught Laboratories, which introduced insulin to the world, One Spadina Crescent, the new home of the John H. Daniels Faculty of Architecture, Landscape, and Design, is one of Toronto’s architectural masterpieces–a historic building occupying an iconic circle within a city dominated by the mercantile grid.
 The building, scheduled to open in early 2017, has received substantial support from the University and lead donors including two generous gifts totalling $24 million from John H. Daniels (BArch 1950, Hon.
 LLD 2011) and his wife Myrna Daniels.
 Of that amount, $19 million was earmarked for the building.
 To date, more than $26 million has been raised by alumni and friends, including a $1 million gift from the Daniels Corporation, evenly divided between capital and The John and Myrna Daniels Scholars award program.